+INSTRUCTIONS: Answer the questions and follow the prompts in order to conduct your research.

+Pre-question 1

+How does/will climate change impact your life and your community?
+(Hint: If you are not sure, check out resources like climate.nasa.gov/effects and the New York Times Climate Threats map!)

+Pre-question 2

-into into intoits.
-Answer the questions and follow the prompts in order to conduct your research.
-Pre-question 1 nate change impact your life and your community?
-(Hint: If you are not sure, like climate.nasa.gov/effects and the New York Times Climate Threats map!)
-Pre-question 2 not, these opinions nportant to leave our personal opinions aside when we conduct a study.
-If we do - biases-could potentially influence how we design the study and interpret our s do you have about climate change or your community that you will have to be s study?
+As scientists, it is important to leave our personal opinions aside when we conduct a study.
+If we do not, these opinions-biases-could potentially influence how we design the study and interpret our results.
+What biases do you have about climate change or your community that you will have to be aware of during this study?

 Let's get started!
-First, navigate to the Yale Climate Opinion Maps page, https://climatecommunication.yale.edu/visualizations-data/ycom-us/.
+First, navigate to the Yale Climate Opinion Maps page, at https://climatecommunication.yale.edu/visualizations-data/ycom-us/.
 Scroll down to where you see "Select Question" so that you can see all of the questions for which Yale researchers collected data.

-Estimated % of adults who think global warming is happening (72%), 2020 global warming."
+Estimated % of adults who think global warming is happening (72%), 2020